kady-z/hello-world/README.md

 # hello-world

-Hi Guys!!
-I am Ayush.
+Hello World!!
+I am Ayush or you can say kady.
 I am student of Information Technology at NIT Srinagar.
 Currently I am in 3rd sem of my B.tech.